How do I decouple an Amazon RDS instance from an Elastic Beanstalk environment without downtime, database sync issues, or data loss?

 Important: Don't terminate environment A until the DNS changes are propagated and your old DNS records expire.
 DNS records can take up to 48 hours to expire.
 DNS servers don't necessarily clear old records from their cache based on the time to live (TTL) that you set on your DNS records.

 Remove the security group rule for the old Elastic Beanstalk environment

 - Choose your database.

 - From Security, choose the security group that you need to modify.

 - For Actions, choose Edit inbound rules.

-- Remove the rule which contains the security group of environment A as a source.
+- Remove the rule that contains the security group of environment A as a source.

 - In the Elastic Beanstalk console, verify that environment B and your application are working as expected.

 Terminate the old Elastic Beanstalk environment (environment A).